-Notes: The Spectator is a weekly British conservative magazine.
+The Spectator is a weekly British conservative magazine.
 It was first published on 6 July 1828, making it the oldest continuously published magazine in the English language.
-The magazine covers politics, culture, and current affairs as well as arts pages on books, music, opera, and film and TV reviews.
+The magazine covers politics, culture, current affairs, and arts pages on books, music, opera, and film and TV reviews.

 Many previous editors of The Spectator have gone on to have careers as conservative politicians.
 These include Boris Johnson (1999–2005) and other former cabinet members Iain Macleod, Ian Gilmour, and Nigel Lawson.
 The current editor is Fraser Nelson.

-The Spectator also has USA and Australian versions.
+The Spectator also has the USA and Australian versions.

 Funded by / Ownership

 The Spectator is currently owned by David and Frederick Barclay, who also own the right-leaning The Daily Telegraph newspaper via Press Holdings.
 Revenue is generated through fee-based subscriptions and the sale of classifieds advertising.